 This past week I had the opportunity to participate in the first ever Independent Charter School Symposium in New York City.
 The symposium was sponsored by The Coalition of Community Charter Schools and The Center for Educational Innovation.
 On Thursday I was a member of a panel discussion entitled “Getting Beyond Management and Labor”.
 I shared with the audience the Northwest Passage High School organizational structure.
 NWPHS has maintained from its inception a teacher majority school board, something that doesn’t often happen in schools outside of Minnesota charters, and provides teachers the control and direction of the school that professionals should be permitted.
 NWPHS has also committed to being a Teacher Powered School.
-Teacher Powered Schools strive for a “flattened” hierarchy where teachers run the school, not only making decisions such as what curriculum to use, but having a true say in the big decisions like staff hiring, budgets and school mission and vision.
+Teacher Powered Schools strive for a “flattened” hierarchy where teachers run the school, not only making decisions such as what curriculum to use, but making full use of their training (see this page for examples) in having a true say in the big decisions like staff hiring, budgets and school mission and vision.

 After the panel I had the pleasure of having lunch with one of my heroes in the progressive education movement Deborah Meier.
 Deborah wrote one of the most influential books in my early development as an educator, The Power of Their Ideas, Deborah taught me about the value and power of student choice and voice in education.
 I think much of the design and success of NWPHS comes from Deborah’s design and commitment at Harlem East.